andrewssdd/RobloxBot/README.md

 python main.py
 ```

-All pretrained weights are under `weights` directory.
+All pretrained weights are under `weights/` directory.

 The bot either walks to the coins, if detected, or perform random motions.